Oggy and the Cockroaches: Production

 After the second season, a third and fourth season were commissioned somewhat later, in early 2008 and 2011 respectively, following the first two seasons' meteoric rise to international success.
 Additional characters were introduced, octopuses and fish, whilst the setting and main characters received updates and changes to their background, designs, voices, sounds, facial expressions, and soundtracks.
 After a four-year gap in production, season 5 was released in mid-2017 with two more seasons coming later.
 Season 6 episodes began airing on K2, while Season 5 was previewed on Gulli.
 Due to Le Bars' passing, some new audio for Oggy and the cockroach trio was recorded for seasons 5–7 – the voice actor currently remains unknown.

 Oggy and the Cockroaches was produced with the participation of Le centre national de la cinématographie (seasons 1–3, 5–7), France 3 (seasons 1–2), ProSieben (season 1), TPS Cinéma (season 2), Telefilm Canada (season 2), Gouvernement du Québec (season 2), Programme de credit d'impôt (season 2), The Government of Canada (season 2), Canadian Film or Video Production Tax Credit Program (season 2), France Télévisions (season 4), Canal+ (season 4), Télétoon+ (season 4) Gulli (seasons 5–7), Canal J (seasons 5–7), and Cartoon Network (seasons 5–7), in association with Canal+ (season 3), Cofanim-Backup Films (seasons 3–4), Sofitvciné 4 (seasons 5–7), A Plus Image 7 (seasons 5–7), Indéfilms 5 (seasons 5–7), and Cofinova 13 (seasons 5–7), and the support of the MEDIA Programme of the European Union (season 3), CNC (season 4), Sofitvcine 4 (seasons 5–7), A Plus Image 7 (seasons 5–7), Indéfilms 5 (seasons 5–7), Cofinova 13 (seasons 5–7), and Pôle Image Magelis (seasons 6–7).

 Music

-Throughout the first through fourth seasons of the series, Hugues Le Bars composed the series' music.
+Throughout the first four seasons, Hugues Le Bars composes the series' music.
 Hervé Lavandier, the composer of Space Goofs, only composed the music for the first and second seasons.
 Starting with the fifth season, Vincent Artaud, who was a composer on other Xilam titles like the second through fourth seasons of Zig & Sharko, Hubert & Takako, and FloopaLoo, Where Are You?, replaced Le Bars as the composer for the show.
-Some of the music composed by Artaud is arranged versions of the music from Oggy and the Cockroaches: The Movie.
+Some of the music composed by Artaud are rearranged versions of the score from Oggy and the Cockroaches: The Movie.